TejasThange3/To-Do-CLI/Readme.md

 # To-Do List CLI Application

 A simple command-line interface (CLI) application to manage your tasks.
 You can add, view, mark as complete, and delete tasks.
 All tasks are saved to a JSON file for persistence.
+A good application right?.

 ## Features